-From time to time we experience delays in receiving, reviewing and accounting for complex transactions including financings.
+• From time to time we experience delays in receiving, reviewing and accounting for complex transactions including debt financings in a cost-effective manner.
 As a result of these delays, we were not able to file our 10-K timely, which is evidence that we have a material weakness in internal controls.

-While management believes that the Company's financial statements previously filed in the Company's SEC reports have been properly recorded and disclosed in accordance with US GAAP, based on the material weakness identified above, we have already implemented, the specific remediation initiative described below:
+While management believes that the Company's financial statements previously filed in the Company's SEC reports have been properly recorded and disclosed in accordance with US GAAP, based on the material weakness identified above, management has worked on the following remediation initiative described below: